BMP-3: First Chechen War

 The BMP-3 saw action with the Russian forces during the First Chechen War.

 Kosovo

 In 2000, the United Arab Emirates deployed some BMP-3s in peacekeeping operations during the Kosovo War.

 Saudi Arabian-led intervention in Yemen

 The BMP-3 also saw military use with Emirati forces during the Saudi Arabian-led intervention in Yemen, where it is currently deployed.

-2022 Russian invasion of Ukraine
+Russo-Ukrainian War

-The BMP-3 has been used during the 2022 Russian invasion of Ukraine by Russian forces.
+The BMP-3 has been used during the post-2022 Russian invasion of Ukraine by Russian forces.
 An unknown number have been put into service by the Armed Forces of Ukraine after being captured.
+Ukrainian anti-tank missiles and attack drones with HEAT warheads have been able to overcome protection systems on the BMP-3 such as reactive and slat armor, so by 2024 they were increasingly being used for indirect fire support.

+As of July 8, 2025, open source intelligence website Oryx has visually confirmed the loss of 744 Russian BMP-3s (580 destroyed, 72 abandoned, 24 damaged, and 68 captured).